AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/caching/index.md

 - `Age` - On cache `HIT`, cached response age in seconds.

 - `Cache-Status` - `HIT` or `MISS`.

-- `Date` - Date of the response in UTC.

 - `Etag` - Unique identifier for a response.